-This is the second part of my Emirates First Class review back from Cape Town to London Stansted.
+This is the second part of my Emirates First class suite B777-300ER review back from Cape Town to London Stansted.
 You can read about how I got this fare for £1500 in the first article here as well as my review of their old First class.

 Roving Reporter and I had stayed the night before at the Rosewood Hotel in Abu Dhabi (review coming soon).
 The Emirates Chauffeur service covers the whole of the UAE, so it was fantastic value to get the car for the 90-minute journey back to Dubai.
 I was cutting it fairly fine so arrived for the chauffeur about 10 minutes early where he was already waiting.

 I did have some issues with the chauffeur wanting to stop on the way for 10 minutes which he was unhappy about when I refused.
 His manner when we arrived at the airport left a lot to be desired as he pretty much dumped my bags in the road.
 I noticed that some passenger’s cars were greeted and they were given help with their luggage, but this did not happen to me.